micvbang/blog.vbang.dk/_posts/2024-09-10-seb-tiger-style-read-path.md

 On the new flame graph we see that we're almost literally down to spending time only in `Syscall6`.
 Clicking around, I can tell you that the flame graph reports that `Syscall6` now takes up 91.9% of the total runtime!
 Approximately half of it is for reading from disk, and the other half is for writing to the network.

-With the very promising changes we saw on the profiles, we're ready to run some benchmarks.
+With these very promising changes it's time to benchmark.

 ## Benchmarking digression